Climb Mount Toubkal

 Transfers

-Private transfers between the airport and your Riad are included for any time (and day) you choose to arrive or depart.
+Private transfers between the airport and your riad are included for any time you choose to arrive on day 1 and depart on day 4, or if you have booked additional pre or post trip accommodation with your host.

 Travel options